A Dangerous Man

-A Dangerous Man is a 2009 American direct-to-DVD action film directed by Keoni Waxman.
-It stars Steven Seagal as an ex soldier released from prison after spending six years locked up for a crime he did not commit.
+A Dangerous Man is a 2009 American direct-to-DVD crime action film directed by Keoni Waxman.
+It stars Steven Seagal as an ex-soldier released from prison after spending six years locked up for a crime he did not commit.

 Plot

 In Arizona, ex-Special Forces soldier Shane Daniels (Steven Seagal) saves his wife, Holly (Aidan Dee), from a car jacking and chases the mugger (Clay Virtue) away.
 The mugger later ends up dead, and Shane is the sole suspect.
 After being locked up for six years, Shane is released from jail due to new DNA evidence, which clears his name.
 Shane is released with an apology from the State of Arizona and a $300,000 settlement, but feels that it does not make up for his wasted life and the loss of his wife, who has left him, which leaves him bitter.

 Off the coast of Seattle, a ship full of smuggled Chinese people is arriving.
 After it arrives, an old Chinese man is taken to a safehouse.
 Back in Arizona, within hours of being released to the streets, Shane stops at a liquor store and buys a bottle of bourbon.
 Back outside, two men attempt to rob Shane, but he beats up his two attackers and steals their car.
 Leaving the city, Shane takes to the road and stops at a rest stop along a lonely stretch of highway.
 There, he witnesses a state trooper pulling over a car containing two Chinese nationals.
 The Chinese nationals kill the state trooper and try to kill a couple of witnesses, a young man named Sergey (Jesse Hutch) and his friend Markov (Robin Nielsen).
 Shane is forced to intervene, kills one of the attackers and sends the other one, Mao (Byron Lawson), running off into the desert, but Markov is killed by one of the Chinese men.
-When Shane checks on the dead cop, he hears noise coming from the trunk of the Chinese national’s car.
+When Shane checks on the dead cop, he hears noise coming from the trunk of the Chinese national's car.
 Inside, he finds an unconscious woman and a duffel bag full of cash.
 Fearing that the cops will implicate him in the death of the trooper and knowing that the Chinese national will return with back-up, Shane takes the girl, the cash, and Sergey into the nearest small town, which is called Bellingham.
 Sergey admits that his father, Vlad (Vitaly Kravchenko), sells stolen cars.